RyanDaDeng/laravel-google-recaptcha-v3/README.md

 ```

-Note: all actions should be registered in googlerecaptchav3 config file in 'setting' section.
+Note: For score comparision, all actions should be registered in googlerecaptchav3 config file under 'setting' section.

 You can also customise your own template under googlerecaptchav3 folder.